vijayphoenix/Compiler-written-in-Haskell/README.md

 Command = Expr ;
 ```
+Some sample example functions are provided in examples.txt file.
-For more insight on the language grammer, refer to Language.hs, Lexer.hs, Parser.hs files.
+For more insight on the language grammar, refer to Language.hs, AST.hs files.

 ### Documentation